joausaga/social-ideation/README.md

 More specifically, it enables users to **participate** (submit ideas, place comments) on IdeaScale initiatives **without leaving facebook** and using *only* Facebook's native features: posts, hashtags, comments, and groups.
-At the same time, the ideas and comments you publish on the IdeaScale site of the initiative are automatically replicated on behalf of the user on the Facebook group linked to the initiative.
+At the same time, the ideas and comments published on IdeaScale are automatically replicated on behalf of the user on the Facebook group linked to the initiative.

 Social Ideation is a concrete effort toward bringing internet-mediated civic participation platforms, such as IdeaScale, closer to the large and diverse community of Facebook users.
 Apart from reaching wider and larger sources of information,